 - Now your website is equipped with starter pages along with job listings, testimonials, blog posts and comments.
 You can navigate to each of these options in the back end and delete the content that you do not require.

-Note: If you would like to see the testimonial content to imported to you will need Testimonials by WooThemes to be installed and activated on your website.
+Note: If you would like to see the testimonial content to import to you will need Testimonials by WooThemes to be installed and activated on your website.

 What happens if I do not Import Dummy Data?